ManojGuha/Turtlebot_waypoint_navigation_ManojGuha/README.md

 3. Install the turtle3 completely with simulation, navigation ,slam, etc
 4. Run catkin_make in your workspace
 5. Start gazebo and open turtlebot_empty world simulation, launch turtlebot_navigation
-6. Finally run turtlebot_waypoint_navigation C++ program using rosrun to send the goals to bot and navigate continuosly
+6. Finally run turtlebot_waypoint_navigation C++ program  which is in the package 'turtlebot_custom_waypoint_navigation' using rosrun to send the goals to turtlebot and navigate continuosly